-Short Version: I am an IT analyst, consultant and regular contributor to a number of technology publications including InformationWeek, Forbes and Network Computing.
+Short Version: I am an IT analyst, consultant and regular contributor to a number of technology publications including Diginomica, TechTarget and AvidThink.
 I specialize in deep technology analysis, consulting and writing for vendors, industry organizations, publications and anyone who needs my brand of Keen, Relevant, Meaningful (KRM) research, insight and communication.
-From the VT100 to the iPad Air, for 30 years my world has revolved around technology.
+From the VT100 to the Google Cloud, for 30 years my world has revolved around technology.
 Coming out of Stanford with a BS and MS in Electrical Engineering, I started as an EE developing transistors and fabrication processes, went on to Bell Labs to design integrated circuits, and evolved into an IT architect for HP designing systems and networks.
-Lately, I’m found analyzing and reporting on all things IT, focusing on cloud infrastructure, services and software, with a helping of mobile device and application coverage for good measure.
+Lately, I’m found analyzing and reporting on all things IT, focusing on cloud infrastructure, services, security and modern applications, with a helping of DevOps tools, automation methods and IoT coverage for good measure.

 Background: Now focused on technology analysis, consulting, technical content development and IT commentary, I’ve had a varied career that has spanned virtually the entire high-tech food chain from chips to systems to cloud services.
 Upon graduating from Stanford University with a BS and MS in Electrical Engineering, I spent several years as a semiconductor device physicist, doing process design, modeling and testing.
 I then joined AT&T Bell Laboratories as a memory chip designer and CAD and simulation developer.